samowen62/EternalDeathmatch/README.md

 ##TODO
 * Handle players who've left by broadcasting the disconnect serverside
 * Add more non-collideable scenery to the map.
-* Adjust sprites for movement.
 * More sounds on special events.
 * Fix multiple sound issue (maybe just use howler).
+* Fix reticule and tweak weapon range.
 * The corner clipping issue is still persisting

 #BIG TODO